Copositive criteria for a two-component dark matter model: Summary and Outlook

-As we can see in this work, the different choices of the signs of couplings can indeed contribute to different parameter spaces with copositivity criteria.
-Our model is though simple while the complete discussion about the copositive criteria is complex for the different permutations of the indexes.
+As we can see in this work, different choices of the signs of couplings can indeed contribute to different parameter spaces with copositive criteria.
+The model in this work is simple but the discussion about copositive criterial is complex for the different permutations of the indexes.
 For a more complex model, copositivity allows us to find analytic necessary and sufficient vacuum stability conditions so that estimate the parameter space theoretically.